ferama/bruco/docs/content/getting-started.md

 but before that, you need to create the custom resource definition on k8s and to deploy the controller supporting the custom resource.

-Follow this following steps to do that.
+Follow this steps to do that.

 ## k8s controller deployment
 ```sh